caprinux/caprinux.github.io/_posts/2021-05-19-Cyberthon-APCDB.md

 layout: post
 title: Cyberthon 2021 Finals - APCDB (pwn)
 date: 2021-05-19 15:43
-summary: Ret2Libc + Format String Exploitation
+summary: Format String Exploitation, Ret2Libc
 ---

 > We've found a network service that seems to be posing as a fake directory of APOCALYPSE members.
 Although it doesn't seem to be hooked up to any actual database, it does look a tad vulnerable.
 Could u try to break in anyway?
 Who knows, access to this server might come in useful.